 Be aware that most travel insurance companies won’t insure you to ride a motorbike, unless you pay a lot more for the “Extreme Sports” package.
 Check your travel insurance policy as to what exactly you need to be covered in the event of an accident.
-In most cases you will need an international driver’s license as well as a motorbike license from your home country.
-You may also need a license issued from the country in which you are travelling.
+In most cases, you will need an international driver’s license as well as a motorbike license from your home country.
+You may also need a license issued from the country in which you are traveling.
 Foreigners on bikes are an opportunity for police to catch you out and fine you for one thing or another.
-To minimise this we recommend having an international driver’s license, a license from your home country, wear a helmet and follow the road laws.
+To minimize this we recommend having an international driver’s license, a license from your home country, wear a helmet and follow the road laws.

 - Passport :

-I cant count the amount of times I have been asked to leave my passport or driver’s license as insurance before a hire company will let me hire a motorbike.
+I can’t count the amount of times I have been asked to leave my passport or driver’s license as insurance before a hire company will let me hire a motorbike.
 I can count how many times I have left either…. none, zero, zilch.
 If they need anything I only ever let them make a photocopy of my license or passport.

 We have been told so many times, “No Passport, no motorbike”.
 90% of the time we leave with our docs and a motorbike.
 If not, we simply go to one of the many other hire shops just around the corner.
 Basically, unless it’s in the airport or a government official nobody ever gets my passport.

 In Short: If you don’t meet the insurance company’s requirements they may not pay out for medical care or repair/replacement costs for the bike.
 Cover as many bases as you can with licenses and laws.